kbcMichal/snowflake_build_handbook/README.md

 This guide will walk you through the creation of a data pipeline to:
 1. Collect Google Reviews of the London Eye stored in a MySQL database.
 2. Process these reviews using Snowflake SQL transformations.
-3. Enrich the data using a HuggingFace model.
+3. Enrich the data using a HuggingFace LLM model.
 4. Parse the LLM response using Python Transformation.
 5. Deploy a Streamlit data app to visualize the data.
+6. Automate everything.

 ---